ptmrio/autorename-pdf/README.md

 ### Context Menu (Recommended)

-Once installed, autorename-pdf can be accessed through the right-click context menu:
+Once installed, AutoRename-PDF can be accessed through the right-click context menu:

 1. **Rename a Single PDF**: Right-click a PDF file and select `Auto Rename PDF` to automatically rename it.
 2. **Batch Rename PDFs in Folder**: Right-click a folder and choose `Auto Rename PDFs in Folder` to process all PDFs within.